echasnovski/nvim/README.md

 - **Language Server Protocols**.
 These should be handled manually.
 For a list of needed LSP providers look at settings for 'nvim-lspconfig'.

+- **Pre-commit hooks** (not strictly necessary but "good to have").
+This repository uses pre-commit hooks to verify integrity of code.
+Preferred way of setting this up:
+    - Install `pre-commit`.
+Preferred way is to use [pipx](https://github.com/pypa/pipx) with `pipx install pre-commit`.
+There also [other options](https://pre-commit.com/#install).
+    - From the root of this repository run `pre-commit install`.
+This enables pre-commit checks.
+Now they will be run before any commit.
+In case they did something, you need to `git add` those changes before commiting will become allowed.

 ## Notes

 - Important dependency is `pynvim` Python package.
 Path to Python executable for which it is installed should be changed in 'settings.lua' as 'g:python3_host_prog' variable.